davydovanton/davydovanton.github.io/_drafts/develop-api-with-roda.md

 ## Integration

 Roda based on rack.
-That's why that integration with rails will be very simple.
+That's why this integration with rails will be very simple.
 Firstly you need to add roda gem to your gemfile:

 ```ruby